History of the Merchant Navy and the Fly the Red Ensign Campaign

 The Merchant Navy played a significant role and suffered heavy losses during the First and Second World Wars.
 Today, it continues to play an important part in our daily lives.
 Seafarers, onboard Merchant Navy ships, transport over 95% of our trade.

-Read on to learn more about the Merchant Navy's contributions in peacetime and war throughout the past 100 years, and The Seafarers' Charity's annual Fly the Red Ensign for Merchant Navy Day campaign on 3 September in aid of the Merchant Navy Fund.
+Read on to learn more about the Merchant Navy's contributions in peacetime and war throughout the past 100 years, and The Seafarers' Charity's annual Fly the Red Ensign for Merchant Navy Day campaign on 3 September to honour and remember the sacrifices of the, often forgotten and invisible, but very hard-working, Merchant Navy seafarers.

 In February 1928, King George V bestowed the title of the 'Merchant Navy' on the British merchant shipping fleets to honour their contribution to the nation in peacetime and war, and appointed a member of the Royal Family as its head, thus treating the merchant service with as much respect as the Armed Forces.